Principle 1: Establish a strategy and business model which promote long-term value for shareholders

 The CFO is tasked with the financial performance of the Company and works closely with the other members of the executive team to deliver the strategy and business plan and control the Company’s financial position.

 Neil Mesher is the Senior Independent non-executive Director and is available to all stakeholders should it be more appropriate to liaise with him rather than the Chairman.

-Neil Mesher Chairs the Remuneration Committee and is also a member of the Nominations Committee and the Audit Committee.
-Other members of the Remuneration Committee are Lesley Innes, Lyn Rees and Neil Mesher whilst the Nomination committee comprises Adam Reynolds and Penny McCormick.
+Neil Mesher chairs the Remuneration Committee and is also a member of the Nominations Committee.
+The other members of the Remuneration Committee are Lesley Innes, Lyn Rees and Neil Mesher whilst the Nomination committee comprises Adam Reynolds and Penny McCormick.
 The Audit Committee comprises Lesley Innes as chair, and Adam Reynolds.

 The Audit Committee is responsible for making recommendations to the Board on the appointment of the auditors and the audit fee and for ensuring that the financial performance of the Group is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of MyHealthChecked PLC.

 The Nominations Committee is responsible for identifying and nominating members of the Board, recommending Directors to be appointed to each committee of the Board, and the chair of each such committee.
 The Nominations Committee will also arrange for evaluation of the Board.
 The Remuneration Committee will be responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements and the award of share options with due regard to the interests of shareholders and the performance of MyHealthChecked.